Some posts contain compensated links. Please read this disclaimer for more info.

 - During the feast of St. Martin, the people of Kutjevo take pride in their harvest by baptizing young wine.
 They take their winemaking very seriously and invite many people all over Croatia to celebrate with them.
 This region has been known for centuries as the best wine-growing area in continental Croatia.

 Best Places to Visit in Croatia: Imotski

 Imotski is located in the Dalmatian hinterland, behind the Biokovo Mountain, where Croatia borders Bosnia and Herzegovina.
 Imotska Krajina, the historical name of the region, is a very flat and fertile region.
-Which is why it is often referred to as the fertile Imotsko polje (field).
-The area is surrounded by a flat surface, but also there is a spacious karst area with hills and bays, which is where the Vrljika River flows, and a floodplain area called the Prološko blato, providing excellent conditions for agriculture.
+This is why it is often referred to as the fertile Imotsko polje (field).
+A flat surface surrounds the area, but also, there is a spacious karst area with hills and bays, which is where the Vrljika River flows.
+A floodplain area called the Prološko blato, providing excellent conditions for agriculture.